klebermagno/rBCM/README.md

 If you use this package on a multicore machine you should expect to see at least a 10x speed up from a full GPR.
-As you increase the size of the data you are working with, this only improves.
-There is significant parallel scaling in an rBCM not present in a GPR and running on a machine with twice as many cores can oftentimes double the speed.
+As you increase the size of the data you are working with, this only improves due to the GPR's awful scaling.

-After a certain size GPR is also simply intractable, so the rBCM can compute predictions that mimic a GPR prediction on data sets for which it is practically infeasible to compute a real GPR prediction.
+After a certain size GPR is simply intractable, so the rBCM can compute predictions that mimic a GPR prediction on data sets for which it is practically infeasible to compute a real GPR prediction.